briis/hass-weatherflow2mqtt/README.md

 ### Docker Volume

-`-v YOUR_STORAGE_AREA:/usr/local/config` Please replace YOUR_STORAGE_AREA with a directory where Docker will have read and write access.
-It is also in this directory that you must place the *config.yaml* file if you don't want all the sensors (See [Installation](#installation)).
+`-v YOUR_STORAGE_AREA:/data` Please replace _YOUR_STORAGE_AREA_ with a directory where Docker will have read and write access.
 Once the program runs, a SQLite Database with the name `weatherflow2mqtt.db` will be created in this directory.
 This database is used to hold some calculated values, store temporary data used for calculations and to ensure that you don't start from 0 if you have to restart Home Assistant or the container.
+This is also where you can place the `config.yaml` file if you don't want all the sensors (see [Installation](#installation)).

 ### Docker Environment Variables